willxxy/ECG-Bench/README.md

  ## Known Issues + Tips <a name="issues"></a>

-We encountered some issues during development of ECG-Byte and hope to contribute to the open source community by reporting them here and adding any tips if possible.
+We encountered some issues during development of ECG-Bench (mostly taken from [ECG-Byte](https://github.com/willxxy/ECG-Byte)) and hope to contribute to the open source community by reporting them here and adding any tips if possible.
 If you happen to know a good solution to any of them, please do not hesitate to open an issue or pull request!

 1. **`tqdm` bar freezing script with multiprocessing** - We noticed that the tqdm bar freezes sometimes when we put it inside a multiprocessing job (especially during preprocessing).
 We recommend adding print statements before and after the main operations inside the tqdm loop to ensure the operations are being executed.
 This is a [thread of the issue](https://github.com/tqdm/tqdm/issues/1160) from the tqdm repository.
 Please feel free to look at it!